brniamut/GildedRose-Refactoring-Kata/README.md

 ### Fifth Refactor
 Looking pretty good.
 Let's do some simple refactors like using '+=' and '-=', inverting some conditionals, and making sure there are no nested if statements

+### Sixth Refactor
+Let's make this whole thing immutable.
+Let's use the map function, so that the whole array of items is replaced at once